 Overview of chronic lymphocytic leukaemia (CLL)

-- Chronic lymphocytic leukaemia (CLL): most of the lymphoma cells are in the bloodstream (hence, leukaemia)
+- Chronic Lymphocytic Leukaemia (CLL): most of the lymphoma cells are in the bloodstream (this is why it is called leukaemia)

-The malignant B-cells essentially look normal under a microscope, but they are not fully developed (immature) and do not work properly.
+The cancerous (malignant) B-cells look normal under a microscope, but they are not fully developed (immature) and do not work properly.

 Treatment and prognosis

 Chronic lymphocytic leukaemia (CLL & SLL) is considered a chronic condition and in most cases, it is not curable.
 The aim of treatment is to keep the CLL/SLL under control for as long as possible.
 Treatment may include chemoimmunotherapy or targeted therapy.
 Some patients may never need treatment (around 10% of patients), however others may live between periods of treatment and remission.

 Each year there are over 1200 Australians diagnosed with CLL (SLL).
 It affects nearly twice as many men than women.
 CLL is more common in people over 70 years of age and it is quite rare in people under 40 years of age.

 Both CLL and SLL are indolent (slow growing) lymphomas, although CLL is much more common and tends to grow more slowly.
 Sometimes, these slow-growing lymphomas change into a more aggressive subtype which need to be treated in a different way.
 This is called ‘Ritcher transformation or syndrome’.

 We do not know what causes CLL, but research is ongoing to try and find out more about it.
 There are certain things called risk factors which may increase the risk of developing this lymphoma subtype.
 The risk of developing CLL increases with age.